 Next activate the #define Z_SAFE_HOMING – it will home the print head in the center instead of the corner.

 Activate the #define ENDSTOPPULLUP_ZMIN_PROBE and change the value of #define Z_MIN_PROBE_ENDSTOP_INVERTING to true.

 #define NUM_SERVOS 1

 Now we’ll edit the Configuration_adv.h file.
-Most of the edits here are optional and give you additional safety and control.
-For example you can get additional BLtouch voltage menu on your display or you can enable the BLtouch 5V mode on startup if your control board supports it.
+Most of the edits here are optional and give you added safety and control.
+For example, you can get an additional BLtouch voltage menu on your display or you can enable the BLtouch 5V mode on startup if your control board supports it.
 I didn’t find this particular point in the SKR board documentation, so I tested the 5V mode and it worked fine, meaning the SKR board is 5V tolerant.

 Here is a summary of my edits:

 The default grid for ABL probing in Marlin is 9 points (3 lines x 3 columns.
 You can change the grid to more points in Marlin, though I find the default 9 points mesh good enough.
 To change the number of grid points look for

 There are also settings for the left, right, front and back boundaries of the probing in order to avoid the paper clips.
 Search for